There are different activities in Torres del Paine National Park in Chilean Patagonia for different tastes and levels of physical ability.

 The Grey glacier is one of the most spectacular glaciers in Torres del Paine National Park, which tumbles into Lago Grey.

-There are several ways to explore the glaciar Grey – go on a boat tour, kayak, go on a glacier hike, and, of course, do one of the best hikes in Patagonia – day trek to the Grey Glacier.
+There are several ways to explore the glaciar Grey – go on a boat tour, kayak, go on a glacier hike, and, of course, do one of the best hikes in Patagonia – a day trek to the Grey Glacier.

 A huge glacier creating icebergs with a deep growl, the blue lago Grey, and the Torres del Paine mountains around – it is definitely a view not to miss.